 If going to a professional is not an option, there are a few things to keep in mind when taking a photo yourself.

-With help from our in-house photographer, we have come up with six tips for making sure your photo presents you in.
+With help from our in-house photographer, we have a few tips for making sure your photo presents you in.
 From lighting to attire, we’ve covered it all.

-Stay with a neutral color scheme and nothing that is too busy that may distract from your face.
-The background must also make sense with what you do/sell.
+Stay with a neutral color scheme and nothing that is too busy or eye-catching, as it may distract from your face.
+The background must also make sense of what you do/sell.
 And we don’t recommend using props.
 Traditional backgrounds include black, white, natural, and brick.
 Just remember that the background shouldn’t distract from the individual.

 The composition is described as the placement of elements and objects in your art.
 It’s an important aspect as it helps directs people’s eyes in the photo.
 The rule of thumb is to keep it clean and less is always more.
 Try to leave enough space around you so that you don’t blend into the background and that it doesn’t appear like objects are coming out of your head.

 Natural lighting is best.
 Morning or evening sun will give more soft, flattering lighting.
 Try to avoid harsh lights and shadows.
 If getting outside isn’t possible, then being near a large window may work as well.